Sweden joins others in announcing end of virus restrictions

 “The pandemic is not over but has entered a totally new phase,” Andersson stressed.

-Social Affairs Minister Lena Hallengren told the same press conference that authorities “will continue to be vigilant about how the pandemic will develop.”
+Social Affairs Minister Lena Hallengren told the same news conference that authorities “will continue to be vigilant about how the pandemic will develop.”

 The reason for the Swedish move is similar to that in Denmark: Although there is an increase in infection rates, it is not burdening hospitals.
 High vaccination rates are also making the situation look more hopeful.
 Andersson said 80% of all Swedes over the age of 50 have now received three vaccine doses.